 This course is designed for students who have completed "Beginning Vietnamese 1&2", or heritage students with some verbal skill but limited (or none) written skill of Vietnamese.
-The course continues to provide the basic constructions of Vietnamese sentences and to enrich your vocabulary.
-Topics cover daily activities with some touch on Vietnamese culture, history, education, politics and arts.
-The first couple of weeks review the Vietnamese sounds and orthography.
+The course continues to provide the basic constructions of Vietnamese sentences, and to enrich your vocabulary.
+Topics cover daily activities, the Vietnamese culture, history, education, geography, and arts.
+The first weeks review the Vietnamese sounds and orthography.
 Authentic Vietnamese from newspapers, short stories, poems, songs, movies... will be used for reading, writing and listening exercises.
-Expect to practice your speaking skill through class discussions and presentations.
+Expect to practice your speaking skill through daily class discussions.
 Writing assignments are weekly.
 Attendance is mandatory.